jchiefelk/AlgoLab/README.md

 # Algorithms
-Educational resource for learning about object detection and object recognition using OpenCV, and Quantum Computing algorithms.
+Educational resource for learning about object detection and object recognition using OpenCV, and D-Wave's Quantum Computing algorithms.